pub(crate) struct RecordLayer {

 pub(crate) fn prepare_message_encrypter( &mut self, cipher: Box<dyn MessageEncrypter>, max_messages: u64, )

-Prepare to use the given MessageEncrypter
+Prepare to use the given MessageEncrypter for future message encryption.

-It is not used until you call start_encrypting
+It is not used until you call start_encrypting.

 Sourcepub(crate) fn prepare_message_decrypter(